-The AD9361 data interface uses parallel data ports (P0 and P1) to transfer data between the device and the BBP.
+The AD9364 data interface uses parallel data ports (P0 and P1) to transfer data between the device and the BBP.
 The data ports can be configured in either single-ended CMOS format or differential LVDS format.
 Both formats can be configured in multiple arrangements to match system requirements for data ordering and data port connections.
-These arrangements include single port data bus, dual port data bus, single data rate, double data rate, and various combinations of data ordering to transmit data from different channels across the bus at appropriate times.
+These arrangements include single port data bus, dual port data bus, single data rate, and double data rate.

 Bus transfers are controlled using simple hardware handshake signaling.
-The two ports can be operated in either bidirectional (TDD) mode or in full duplex (FDD) mode where half the bits are used for transmitting data and half are used for receiving data.
+The two ports can be operated in either bidirectional (half-duplex) mode or in full duplex mode where half the bits are used for transmitting data and half are used for receiving data.
 The interface can also be configured to use only one of the data ports for applications that do not require high data rates and prefer to use fewer interface pins.